Notre-Dame de Paris: Iconography

-Stained glass
+Stained-glass windows

-The stained glass windows of Notre-Dame, particularly the three rose windows, are among the most famous features of the cathedral.
+The stained-glass windows of Notre-Dame, particularly the three rose windows, are among the most famous features of the cathedral.
 The west rose window, over the portals, was the first and smallest of the roses in Notre-Dame.
 It is 9.6 m in diameter, and was made in about 1225, with the pieces of glass set in a thick circular stone frame.
 None of the original glass remains in this window; it was recreated in the 19th century.

 The two transept windows are larger and contain a greater proportion of glass than the rose on the west façade, because the new system of buttresses made the nave walls thinner and stronger.
 The north rose was created in about 1250, and the south rose in about 1260.
 The south rose in the transept is 12.9 m in diameter; with the claire-voie surrounding it, a total of 19 m.
 It was given to the cathedral by King Louis IX of France, known as Saint Louis.

 The south rose has 94 medallions, arranged in four circles, depicting scenes from the life of Christ and those who witnessed his time on earth.
 The inner circle has twelve medallions showing the twelve apostles.
 During later restorations, some of these original medallions were moved to circles farther out.
 The next two circles depict celebrated martyrs and virgins.
 The fourth circle shows twenty angels, and saints important to Paris, such as Saint Denis, Margaret the Virgin with a dragon, and Saint Eustace.
 The third and fourth circles also have some depictions of Old Testament subjects.
 The third circle has some medallions with scenes from the New Testament Gospel of Matthew which date from the last quarter of the 12th century.
 These are the oldest glass in the window.

 Additional scenes in the corners around the rose window include Jesus's Descent into Hell, Adam and Eve, the Resurrection of Christ.
 Saint Peter and Saint Paul are at the bottom of the window, and Mary Magdalene and John the Apostle at the top.